Brenner, South Tyrol

-Brenner (/de/; Brennero /it/; Ladin: Prëner) is a comune and a village in South Tyrol in northern Italy, located about 60 km north of Bolzano on the border with Tyrol, Austria.
+Brenner (/de/; Brennero /it/; Ladin: Prëner) is a comune in South Tyrol in northern Italy, located about 60 km north of Bolzano on the border with Tyrol, Austria.

 Geography

 Territory

 Brenner lies about 60 km north of the city of Bolzano.
 The municipality is named after the Brenner Pass, whose summit marks the border between Italy and Austria.

 Brenner borders the following municipalities: Pfitsch (Italy), Ratschings (Italy), Sterzing (Italy), Gries am Brenner (Austria), Gschnitz (Austria), Neustift im Stubaital (Austria) and Obernberg am Brenner (Austria).

 Frazioni

 The municipality of Brenner contains the frazioni (parishes) of Brennerbad (Terme di Brennero), Gossensaß (Colle Isarco), Pflersch (Fleres) and Pontigl (Ponticolo).

 Gossensaß is the main village and administrative centre.
 It dates back 4000 years, reflecting its position as a place to prepare for the Brenner Pass.
 In the 15th and 16th century, Gossensaß prospered due to silver mining.
 Today, Gossensaß benefits from tourism, especially during the winter when the ski resort in Ladurns is open.